saybuser/FD-BLP-Plan/README.md

 ii) Training BNN: The toolkit [7] is used to train BNNs.
 The final training parameters were recorded into bnn.txt and normalization.txt files.

-iii) The toolkit [8] is called in fd_blp_plan.py to get commandline arguments.

-iv) Solver: Any off-the-shelf BLP solver works.
+iii) Solver: Any off-the-shelf BLP solver works.
 In our paper [1], we used CPLEX solver [5].

 For i) any domain simulator and for ii) any BNN training toolkit works.
 Example bnn.txt, normalization.txt and domain files (under translation folder) are provided for navigation, inventory and sysadmin domains.
-Therefore to run the planner, you will only need iii) iv).
+Therefore to run the planner, you will only need iii).

 ## Running FD-BLP-Plan